MixueB/cs4348-project3/devlog.md

 # 11/30/24 7:25 PM
 Parsing the file was more difficult than expected.
 It took a lot of time to parse the bytes in the right spot correctly.
 The program kept crashing due to parsing into the wrong spot but is now working correctly.
 Next I will work on connecting the menu to the btree.

+# 12/1/24 10:43 AM
+I have started to work on implementing the B Tree functionality and am hoping to finish by later today.
+Once the B Tree functions are implemented I will also integrate the menu in project3.py.